 MacArthur is correct that there is no irrefutably clear example in the Bible of a believer being inhabited or invaded by a demon, however, verses related to the apostles Paul and Peter can be instances of them having indwelling demons.

 When Jesus rebukes Peter by saying, "Get behind Me, Satan!" after he tried to go against God's plan to have Jesus suffer and die (Matthew 16:21-23; Mark 8:31-33), could have been Christ addressing thoughts and actions given to Peter by a demon either within or around him.
-A hard truth the church is often unwilling to accept is that people are born with demons from generational curses, such as an ancestral history of divination, fortune telling, witchcraft, and other sins can bring spirits, like Python, into future generations.
+A hard truth the church is often unwilling to accept is that people are born with demons from generational curses, such as an ancestral history of divination, fortune telling, witchcraft, and other sins can bring spirits, like Python a fortune telling spirit, into future generations.
 An ancestral history in false teachings can spread religious spirits in the same way.